 Campus 340 Official Functions and Expense Policy

 Per campus policy, 340 Official Functions and Expense Policy, expenses related to the following can be paid by the university using gift, program revenue, or trust fund monies.
-When using WFAA donor funds that were disbursed to a 233/533, discretionary funds (coded as ‘J’) may be used for approved Official Functions.
+When using WFAA donor funds that were disbursed to a 233/533, discretionary funds (coded as “J”) may be used for approved official functions.
 Expenses in this category that are not approved as an Official Function according to the university policy and procedure will not be approved for payment by WFAA.
-Some examples listed below.

 Tickets for Athletic Sporting Events

-University property must be purchased through the UW Madison’s Purchasing Services whenever possible.
+University property must be purchased through UW–Madison’s Purchasing Services, whenever possible.

 - WFAA Policies for Event and Registration Services for Campus-Sponsored Events